 Wheels and Maneuverability

-The City Mini is the original 3-wheeled compact, lightweight stroller, and I think it’s the best (though the others, like the Chicco Viaro, and are VERY similar).
-It has a pivoting front wheel, which makes it easy to steer with one hand (you are so demanding!).
-It scoffs at bumps and curbs.
-It also has forever air rubber tires and all-wheel suspension.
+The City Mini GT2 has forever air rubber wheels with an all-wheel suspension, which makes it easy to steer with one hand (you are so demanding!) — it scoffs at bumps and curbs.
 You can also lock the front wheel for rougher, uneven surfaces.
 Most people agree: they love that it’s compact yet still gets around easily.
+There’s a hand-operated brake for extra control.

 Seat